libgdx/libgdx/ISSUE_TEMPLATE.md

 _Please provide the details of your issue_

 #### Reproduction steps/code
-_Please provide the steps to reproduce this issue, or even better, a [SSCCE](http://sscce.org/) that reproduces your issue.
+_Even if you think your issue is trivial to reproduce, please supply a [SSCCE](http://sscce.org/) that demonstrates your issue.
+This saves time on our end, and makes it much more likely that your issue will be fixed.
 You can find barebones templates [here](https://github.com/libgdx/libgdx/wiki/Getting-help)_

 #### Version of LibGDX and/or relevant dependencies